 Who is eligible for federal college work-study?
 Eligibility for the federal college work-study program is determined by the FAFSA and the Financial Aid Office.

 How do I find a job?
 Many departments across the campus employ student workers.
 Students interested in participating in the work-study program are encouraged to apply directly to the department(s) in which they are interested in working.
-Students can also check job postings outside the Human Resources Office, online, and through their Asbury e-mail.
+Students can also check job postings on the website, outside the Human Resources Office, online, and through their Asbury e-mail.

 What’s the benefit of work-study over an off-campus job?
 The advantage of work-study comes when the student files taxes for the following school year.
 The money a student earns through work-study will not be held against the student.
 Rather than seeing this money as an extra asset, the government will view this money as necessary funds received to cover the costs of college.